 "The first milestone that we are working towards is early recognition of typical malfunction symptoms,” explains Alexander Schikowski, leader of the project.
 If the filter in the exhaust system is full or congested, it needs to be replaced to secure a smooth operation of the laser system.
 Increased wear or low filter life of the exhaust system can be quickly identified and fixed.
 Thus, sensors in the laser machine and exhaust system will provide data about temperature or differential pressure.
 If the defined limit values are exceeded, the necessary measures to prevent malfunctions or fix errors are automatically taken.

 The temperature and filter sensors send data in real time via SAP Manufacturing Intelligence and Integration (SAP MII).
 This recognises when limit values have been exceeded using check logic.
 Should the filter become blocked or there be a deviation in temperature, the Plant Maintenance-Tool (PM) will automatically react, creating a maintenance order while the maintenance manager receives information via e-mail or the SAP App Fiori at the same time.
 Additionaly, the spare parts that are needed on short notice will be automatically ordered.

 "At Trotec our ambition is to develop laser machine solutions that make our customers more profitable.
 To achieve this, productivity, flexibility and extremely low total costs of ownership are a top priority.
 This new approach to machine communication fully supports these goals.
-Availability can be increased, idle time minimised and thus increasing productivity.
-I am looking forward to presenting this innovation to our customers," explains Alexander Jauker, Head of Product Management at Trotec.
+Machine availability can be increased, idle time minimised and thus productivity increased.
+I am looking forward to presenting this innovation to our customers," explains Martin Horne, Managing Director of Trotec UK and Ireland.